pedrobenitezx/pedrobenitezx/README.md

-# 👋 Hey, I'm Pedro Benítez!
+# 👋 Hey

-I'm a self-taught developer passionate about problem-solving and creating meaningful solutions.
+I'm Pedro Benítez, a self-taught developer passionate about problem-solving and creating meaningful solutions.
 Currently studying at [42 Málaga](https://www.42malaga.com/), I focus on **full-stack development**, with experience in **game development** and **web technologies**.

 ## 🚀 Tech Stack